neicnordic/sda-pipeline/cmd/mapper/mapper.md

 # sda-pipeline: mapper

-The mapper service register mapping of accessionIDs (stable ids for files) to datasetIDs.
+The mapper service registers mapping of accessionIDs (stable ids for files) to datasetIDs.

 ## Service Description
-The ingest service maps file accessionIDs to datasetIDs.
+The mapper service maps file accessionIDs to datasetIDs.

 When running, mapper reads messages from the configured RabbitMQ queue (default: "mappings").
-For each message, these steps are taken (if not otherwise noted, errors halts progress and the service moves on to the next message):
+For each message, these steps are taken (if not otherwise noted, errors halt progress and the service moves on to the next message):

 1. The message is validated as valid JSON that matches the "dataset-mapping" schema (defined in sda-common).
 If the message can’t be validated it is discarded with an error message in the logs.